searica/TerrainTools/Publish/ThunderStore/README.md

 ## Compatibility
 Should be fully compatible with everything except other mods that let you change the radius of terrain manipulation tools as they will likely conflict.

+### Partial Incompatibility
+**ValheimPlus** While TerrainTools does work with ValheimPlus there are some UI glitches.
+ValheimPlus freezes the animations for the terrain tools so you can't visualize the effect size properly and the hover info on square tools does not update correctly.
+It may be possible to fix this via changing something in ValheimPlus's configuration.

 ## Donations/Tips
 My mods will always be free to use but if you feel like saying thanks you can tip/donate.